-Applications to the MPhil Programmes in Criminology and Criminological Research opened on 1 September 2012 for the 2013/4 course.
+Notice!
+Applications to the MPhil Programmes in Criminology and Criminological Research will open on 4 September 2017 for the 2018/19 course.

 Please choose from the following for more details:

 The Institute offers two M.Phil. degrees lasting an academic year: the M.Phil. in Criminology and the M.Phil. in Criminological Research.
 The latter includes more comprehensive research methods training and is strongly recommended for all students considering a Ph.D. degree.
 Both programmes consist of core modules and option courses chosen on topics in four thematic areas, as described on the Course Structure page.

 The formally stated aims of the M.Phil. course are:

 - To offer an up-to-date and high-quality course which introduces students to some of the most important theory and research in criminology.

 - To offer a sound foundation for more advanced work relevant to research and teaching careers in criminology.

 - To provide those who do not wish to proceed to academic or research careers in the subject with a sound framework which can be used effectively in relation to work in criminal justice agencies, the legal profession, or other professional or voluntary organisations.